 An alternative employment figure, for hotels only, can be derived from employment-perroom data.
-The PRC national statistics (Table 6, with 1.76 rooms per engaged person) imply an average of 5.7 persons per 10 rooms, resulting in 5.077 hotel employees.
+The PRC national statistics (Table 5, with 1.76 rooms per engaged person) imply an average of 5.7 persons per 10 rooms, resulting in 5.077 hotel employees.

 The World Tourism Organization publishes alternative employment-per-room data.
-The World Tourism Organization recommends the following optimum number of staff per 10 rooms: 3-star hotel: 8 persons; 4-star hotel: 12 persons; 5-star hotel: 20 persons.
-The average establishment of accommodation in Daocheng is probably a 3-star hotel (or lower), suggesting an average 8 staff (or fewer) per 10 rooms.
-At the international standard of 8 persons per 10 hotel rooms in 3-star hotels and an approximate 7,000 hotel rooms in 2015, hotels (alone) in Daocheng employed 5,600 persons; this is 10% more than 5,077 persons based on the PRC nationwide average.
-The start of the start of the persons of the p
+The World Tourism Organization recommends the following optimum number of staff per 10 rooms: 3-star hotel: 8 persons; 4-star hotel: 12 persons; 5-star hotel: 20 persons.67 The average establishment of accommodation in Daocheng is probably a 3-star hotel (or lower), suggesting an average 8 staff (or fewer) per 10 rooms.
+At the international standard of 8 persons per 10 hotel rooms in 3-star hotels and an approximate 7,000 hotel rooms in 2015, hotels (alone) in Daocheng employed 5,600 persons; this is 10% more than 5,077 persons based on the PRC nationwide average.68